 Many of these good-time tunes involve singing about alcohol.
 It's no secret -- country singers do sing a lot of drinking songs.
 While country critics may see this trend as a negative stereotype that causes some to steer clear of the genre, country fans accept and love this about the genre.
 Country singers have been singing drinking songs since long ago, and while some may see this as lacking substance, it's part of what makes country music so relatable.
 And many of country's drinking songs use alcohol as a vehicle to sing about deeper subjects.

 Country music boasts drinking songs about any alcohol one could name, but one thing that many country artists have in common is that they like to drink beer.
-While it would be a challenge to round up all the songs about beer, here are 10 of the best that are sure to earn a spot on your beer drinking playlist.

 1. "There's A Tear In My Beer," Hank Williams